paperfiddle/SMART-CSS-System-Font-Stacks/README.md

 * They don't cover all devices or browsers.
 * If I understand correctly, these turn rendering over to algorithms that make decisions based on things like `font-size`.
 * I'm guessing this accounts for sans vs serif vs mono, and bold + italics - even though I'm not aware of, say, San Francisco serif or mono.
-* The beauty of using `@font-face` to make system UI stacks is that you're free to make choices like, say using San Francisco Medium vs Regular as your body font.
+* The beauty of using `@font-face` to make system UI stacks is that you're free to make choices like, say, using San Francisco Medium vs Regular as your body font.
-* While it's most common to see these listed first, I think they make more sense last - I want my specific styles used first, but in case that doesn't work, go ahead and use the algorithm.
+* While it's most common to see these listed first, **I think these make more sense at the end of the stack** - I want my specific styles used first, but in case that doesn't work, go ahead and use the algorithm.

 | local |
 |-------|